syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the responsive support for FileExplorer control during the window resizing time.
+Enables or disables the responsive support for FileExplorer control during the window resizing time.